Minneh/superhero-squad/README.md

 # Project Name: Superhero Squad

-An app that allows one to recruit a well-balanced team of superheroes.
+An app that allows one to recruit a team of superheroes and assign them to squads.

 ## Created by: Minneh Mugo